garagehive/garagehive.github.io/docs/garagehive-time-registration-entries.md

 ---
 layout: docs
-title: What are resource time registration entries and how can I change them?
+title: What are Resource Time Registration Entries and How Can I Modify Them?
 ---

 <a name="top"></a>